Diamantina National Park – discover endless river channels

 Gum Hole Camping Area

-Gum Hole Camping Area is a smaller camping ground than Hunters Gorge and there are no camper trailers or caravan sites.
-This camping ground is located along the banks of Whistling Duck Creek and you will find many shady spots under coolabah trees to set your site.
+The Gum Hole Camping Area is a smaller campground than Hunters Gorge, and it does not offer sites for camper trailers or caravans.
+However, this charming camping area is located alongside the serene Whistling Duck Creek, and visitors will find plenty of shady spots under coolabah trees to set up their campsite.

 Facilities: